Canada's top 1 per cent saw fastest income acceleration, overall decrease in taxes

 Liberal Leader Justin Trudeau promised to make the first $15,000 of income tax-free for people making $147,667 a year or less.

-NDP Leader Jagmeet Singh has pledged to raise the top marginal tax rate -- on income over $210,000 -- by two percentage points to 35 per cent.
+NDP Leader Jagmeet Singh has pledged to raise the top marginal tax rate by two percentage points to 35 per cent.
 Singh has also vowed to introduce a one-per-cent annual wealth tax for Canada's "super-rich millionaires" -- those worth more than $20 million.

 When it comes to a breakdown of Canada's top money-makers, the report said the one-per-cent club had 277,695 members in 2017, and 2,780 tax filers were in the top 0.01 per cent.